SnailCharger/davan690.github.io/_posts/2019-05-01-thesis-tools.md

 title: Thesis tools
 subtitle:  An overview of the current tools I am using
 layout: post
-tags: ["phd", "overview", "research"]
+tags: ["phd", "overview", "research", "tools"]
 ---

-Here are the key software I use for my PhD work.
+Here are the key software tools I use for my PhD work.
 I have a repository of useful R commands [here]("https://github.com/davan690/userfulr").

 ## Software